xsdk-project/HandsOnLessons/contribution_guide.md

 site html files.

 On a GitHub Pages site, this process happens automatically upon each new commit of files to the site's repository.
-GitHub re-generates the site and the changes go live immediately.
+GitHub uses Jekyll to re-generate the site and the changes go live shortly thereafter.
 See below about how to preview changes to the site before committing them.

 Within the repository, a single source `.md` file will contain not only Markdown content, but may also contain, optionally, a YAML code block at the beginning of